 Ability to physically perform the duties and to work in the environmental conditions required of a position in this class.

 LICENSES, REGISTRATIONS AND/OR CERTIFICATES

-- Possession of a valid, official inspection mechanic's license - (Class 1) - as issued by the Commonwealth of Pennsylvania, if required by work assignment.
+Possession of a valid, official certification as a Safety Inspection Mechanic as issued by the Commonwealth of Pennsylvania, if required by work assignment.

 Class Established: 1/53

 Latest Spec.
 Revision: CSC – 10/16; Ad.
 Board – 11/16